deepset-ai/haystack/docs/_src/api/api/reader.md

 - `num_processes`: The number of processes for `multiprocessing.Pool` during preprocessing.
 Set to value of 1 to disable multiprocessing.
 When set to 1, you cannot split away a dev set from train set.
 Set to None to use all CPU cores minus one.
-- `use_amp`: Whether to use automatic mixed precision (AMP) natively implemented in PyTorch.
+- `use_amp`: Whether to use automatic mixed precision (AMP) natively implemented in PyTorch to improve training speed and reduce GPU memory usage.
 Find more information at https://pytorch.org/docs/stable/amp.html
 - `checkpoint_root_dir`: the Path of directory where all train checkpoints are saved.
 For each individual checkpoint, a subdirectory with the name epoch_{epoch_num}_step_{step_num} is created.
 - `checkpoint_every`: save a train checkpoint after this many steps of training.